 Rich Moroccan Lamb Potjie

-Total Time: 4 hours
+4 hours

-Servings: 4 - 6 people
+4 - 6 people

-Suitable For: Family holidays and special occasions
+Suitable for Family holidays and special occasions

 If you enjoyed our traditional South African Lamb Potjie recipe, then you’ll love this rich Moroccan Lamb recipe, which injects plenty of aromatic herbs and spice to the popular dish.
 Served with zesty couscous, flatbread and a minty yoghurt dressing, it’s one of those sensory meals that’ll leave your home scented with the allure of foreign lands.